bhauman/figwheel-template/README.md

 # figwheel-template

-A Leinigen template to get started with figwheel.
+A Leinigen template to get started with [Figwheel](https://github.com/bhauman/lein-figwheel).

 ## Usage